tksh164/microsoft-graph-docs/concepts/changenotifications-for-virtualevent.md

 ## Subscribe to notifications for virtual event updates.

+Subscriptions for virtual events can be persisted for a max period of a *single day*.
+Renewal of subscription or a new subscription must be created to sustain notifications for virtual events.
 Please review webhook subscriptions for more details about the subscription payload.
 Subscriptions to virtual event resources have a max expiration time of 3 days.
 Subscriptions must either be created again or renewed.
 Please review [Subscriptions]() for more details.

 ### Permissions